-So far, we have shown that operationally defined global consciousness, corresponds to correlations in the RNG network, and that independent correlations also appear in a parallel channel.
-We would like to know if the event data contain further structure and if the structure might relate C1 and C2 more directly.
-Two important questions to consider are whether the correlations depend on the location of RNGs, and whether the correlation strength evolves in time as an event unfolds.
-The trial-level description provides a basis for spatial and temporal analyses since the correlation statistics contain the RNG locations and trial times as parameters.
+So far, we have shown that operationally defined global consciousness corresponds to correlations in the RNG network.
+Two important questions to consider are whether the correltions depend on the location of RNGs, and whether the correlation strength evolves in time as an event unfolds.
+The triallevel description provides a basis for spatial and temporal analyses because the correlation statistics contain the RNG locations and trial times as parameters.